Step Away From The Magnifying Mirror: Those Are (Probably) Not Blackheads On Your Nose

 And using those strips?
 They’re removing a ton of filaments all at once.
 Most, if not all, of what you see when you pull that strip away is just sebum that belonged in your pores and was doing its job.
 It was doing its job, and you ripped it out of its home!
 And for that, you run the risk of enlarged and stretched pores and broken capillaries, while stretching your skin and making it more prone to wrinkles.

+And another thing, with the popularity of Dr. Pimple Popper, all of a sudden everyone with a metal store-bought extractor is an at-home dermatologist.
 Stop squeezing.
 Throw out your extractor.
 Burn your pore strips.
+Implement a good skincare routine, see a skincare professional if you notice any abnormalities, and moisturize, moisturize, moisturize.
+And most importantly, step away from your nose.
 And be kind to your face.
 You only get one, unless your name is Arya Stark.